timmaffett/material_symbols_icons/README.md

 Symbols by default to avoid needlessly bringing in the large name->codepoint map, it can be included by using import 'package:material_symbols_icons/get.dart'.
 When using the get() method *tree-shaking must be turned off* using `--no-tree-shake-icons` as there is no way for the compiler to know what icons are being used.
-`Symbols.values` can be used to access an `Iterable<String>` of the icon names for each available icon.
+`SymbolsGet.values` can be used to access an `Iterable<String>` of the icon names for each available icon.
-`Symbols.map` can be used to access a `Map<String,int>` of the icon names to unicode code points for each icon.
+`SymbolsGet.map` can be used to access a `Map<String,int>` of the icon names to unicode code points for each icon.

 ```dart
 // icon tree-shaking must be turned off when using the get() method!